Table of Contents

 Metallic gaskets are made from various metals or metal alloys, providing superior strength, durability, and resistance to high temperatures and pressures.

-• Spiral Wound Gaskets: Constructed from alternating layers of metal windings and filler material (e.g., graphite or PTFE), spiral wound gaskets are versatile and suitable for high-pressure and high-temperature applications.
+• Spiral Wound Gaskets: Constructed from alternating layers of metal winding and filler material (e.g., graphite or PTFE), spiral wound gaskets are versatile and suitable for high-pressure and high-temperature applications.

 • Ring Type Joint (RTJ) Gaskets: Featuring a metallic ring with a hexagonal or octagonal cross-section, RTJ gaskets provide a reliable seal under extreme pressures, commonly used in oil and gas industries.